nektos/act/README.md

 | macos-latest    | `unsupported` |
 | macos-10.15     | `unsupported` |

+## Default runners are intentionally incomplete
-These default images do not contain all the tools that GitHub Actions offers by default in their runners.
+These default images do **not** contain **all** the tools that GitHub Actions offers by default in their runners.

+## Alternative runner images
 If you need an environment that works just like the corresponding GitHub runner then consider using an image provided by [nektos/act-environments](https://github.com/nektos/act-environments):

 * [nektos/act-environments-ubuntu:18.04](https://hub.docker.com/r/nektos/act-environments-ubuntu/tags) - built from the Packer file GitHub uses in [actions/virtual-environments](https://github.com/actions/runner).

-`*** WARNING - this image is >18GB 😱***`
+:warning: :elephant: `*** WARNING - this image is >18GB 😱***`

+## Use an alternative runner image
 To use a different image for the runner, use the `-P` option:

 ```